1970 acrylic on paper 18 X 13 in. This piece is framed by the artists estate.

 "Gerald was well known for his portraiture and self-portraits.
 Brenda Wallace, curator for the 2002 Ottawa Art Gallery’s Trottier’s Self-Portraits exhibition said they were 'a means to investigate particular states of his own mind.'
 D.T.

-Note: The artwork is framed by the artist with glass on the back to show an artwork in verso with the inscription “Life Giving Water”.
+Note: The artwork is framed by the artists estate with glass on the back to show an artwork in verso with the inscription “Life Giving Water”.
 It appears to be a study for a maquette of a stained glass window. (see picture below)